markschaake/blog/_posts/2016-02-28-service-function.md

 }
 ```

-__Note__: the `M[_]` and `Request[_]` type parameters are what is known as a "higher kinded" types and will cause a compiler error telling you that you must import `scala.language.higherkinds`.
+__Note__: the `M[_]` and `Request[_]` type parameters are what is known as "higher kinded" types and will cause a compiler error telling you that you must import `scala.language.higherkinds`.
 Instead of following the compiler error's suggestion, I recommend setting up your build with the scalac compiler flags per [tpolecat's recommendation][tpolecat-scalac-flags].
 This will also cause all compiler warnings to be considered errors - which is important for exhaustive pattern matching (which you will do in `Service` implementations).

 We can provide `Service` types that have the wrapper type already set: